XAWalter/the_eight_puzzle_ai/README.md

 ## Introduction

-Artiﬁcial Intelligence is utilized in a multitude of environments, from analysis of artifacts
+Artificial Intelligence is utilized in a multitude of environments, from analysis of artifacts

 from archaeological digs to the development of warfare strategies.
 However, as large as AI’s

 scope encapsulates, its fundamentals revolve around the ability to concentrate enormous

 amounts of data into meaningful decisions and analysis.
-This is exempliﬁed quite well when
+This is exemplified quite well when

 approaching The Eight Puzzle.
 The Eight Puzzle is set up with numbered tiles in a grid